Skip to main content

 Our client emerged with 6 blueprints for rebuilding these units and a whole new skillset for re-designing student experience.
 The teams implemented innovative changes to the curriculum, timing, support mechanisms and connectivity to each other.
 These changes were inspired by their work with biomimicry that enabled the teams to discover how nature learns, abstract those learnings as design principles, design changes in line with these and roll out the changes.

-A 65% increase in student engagement; and an unprecedented 96% pass rate.
+A year on, teams benchmarked the implemented changes, revealing a 65% increase in student engagement and an unprecedented 96% pass rate.